qnbhd/Chromodynamics-Intellij/README.md

 # Chromodynamics-Intellij

-A port of an awesome theme for MagicStack [Chromodynamics](https://github.com/MagicStack/Chromodynamics)
+A port of an awesome MagicStack [Chromodynamics](https://github.com/MagicStack/Chromodynamics) theme.

 This theme will not look exactly the same as the original one due to differences in syntax highlighting systems.